Written (by Tom Gray) and first recorded by The Brains (1978).

 From the wiki: “The song was written by Robert Hazard, who first recorded it in 1979, writing it from a male point of view.
 Hazard was the son of an opera singer.
 He was profiled in a 1981 Rolling Stone magazine article by Kurt Loder.
 In the piece, Loder describes Hazard’s musical history as a musician ‘… who started out as a Dylan-era folkie, then spent eight years singing country & western.
 ‘I just love country music,’ he explains — which of course explains nothing, least of all the two years he subsequently spent with a reggae band … or his current electro-pop approach, which owes little to any of the above.’
 Hazard also composed the 1980s New Wave and MTV hits ‘Escalator of Life’ and ‘Change Reaction’ which he performed with his band, Robert Hazard and the Heroes, popular in the Philadelphia club scene during the 1980s.

-Written and originally recorded by Jules Shear (1983).
+Written and first recorded by Jules Shear (1983).

 Also recorded (but unreleased) by The Cars (1983).

 From the wiki: “‘All Through the Night’ was written as a mid-tempo folk-rock song by Jules Shear for his album Watch Dog.
-After The Cars recorded their own version, which they did not use on any of their albums, Lauper decided to cover it.
-Although she initially intended to do a straight cover of Shear’s version, Lauper turned it into a Pop ballad instead.
-The song was the only single released worldwide by Lauper that did not have a music video.”
+After The Cars recorded their own version, and then decided they did not want to use the song on any forthcoming album, Cyndi Lauper decided to cover it for her debut album, She’s So Unusual, (with Shears on background vocals).
+Although Lauper initially intended to do a straight cover of Shear’s version, she instead turned it into a Pop ballad instead.
+The song was Lauper’s only single released worldwide not accompanied by a music video.”

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.